-Applicability of GDPR in America
+Applicability of the GDPR in America

 The Purpose of GDPR

-The new EU regulation modifies the current DPA and introduces several new elements to strengthen the data protection rule.
+The new EU regulation modifies the current Data Protection Directive and introduces several new elements to strengthen the data protection rule.
 These fundamental changes are likely going to alter the way most organizations operate today.
 Notably, the law will change the manner in which companies collect, manage, and administer data.
 The main areas that firms must take into consideration when adjusting their systems, processes and procedures to comply with the requirements are discussed below.

 Rights under GDPR